-Unlawful stalking is a serious offence under Queensland law.
+Unlawful stalking, intimidation, harassment and abuse is a serious offence under Queensland law.
 The offence is set out in section 359E of the Criminal Code Act 1899 which provides for three different maximum penalties depending on the circumstances of the offence.
 In the most serious cases, the offence is punishable by 10 years imprisonment.